intelligent-machine-learning/dlrover/docs/tutorial/pytorch_training.md

 ## Develop a Torch Model with DLRover.

+Using elastic training of DLRover, users only need to set the `ElasticDistributedSampler` into their training `DataLoader` and checkpoint the sampler when checkpointing the model.

 ### Setup the Environment Using ElasticTrainer

 Users need to set up the environment through `ElasticTrainer`.